2bTwist/Romantic-Valentines-Day-Web-App/README.md

 ---

 ### **2️⃣ How to Customize Your Partner's Name**
-By default, the app displays the name `JILLIAN`.
+By default, the app displays the name `CERDELLA`.
 You can change it in `main.js`:

 #### **Steps to edit:**
 1. Open `main.js` in a text editor.